Home » Indian Polity » Charter Act of 1853

 The Charter Act 1853 UPSC

 One of the most significant flaws of the Charter Act of 1853 was the exclusion of Indians from the Legislative Council.
 The Charter Act of 1853 provided the Home Government the chance to step in and take the East India Company’s position in India because it did not grant the East India Company the authority to rule India for another 20 years.
 Things that happened in 1857, or the so-called “Mutiny,” accelerated this process.
-This article has complete detail about The Charter Act 1853 for UPSC Exam Preparations.
+This article has complete details about the Charter Act 1853 for UPSC Exam Preparations.

 Sharing is caring!